win93-community/windows93-docs/docs/style-guide.md

 ### Usage

-{% hint style="info" %}
-The usage heading should include information on the function's parameters.
+?> The usage heading should include information on the function's parameters.
-{% endhint %}

 `howToUseThisFunction(parametername = "defaultValue", param2, param3)`